siegerts/neon-branches-amplify-cicd/README.md

 ```

 4. Create a AWS Systems Manager (SSM) Parameter Store parameter for the Neon API key
-5. Add the correct policy permissions to the Amplify app Service role for SSM and Amplify (`listBranches`)
+5. Add the correct policy permissions to the Amplify app Service role for SSM and Amplify (`amplify:ListBranches`)
 6. Deploy: Push your changes and monitor the Amplify consoles for the deployment status.
 The Neon console will show the created branch(es).